Introduction to MySQL DELETE JOIN

 Example #1

-To explain delete inner join we have created two tables in the database named table1 and table2 and inserted 5 rows into it.
+To explain delete inner join, we have created tables in the database named table1 and table2 and inserted five rows into them.

 Code #1 – Creating table1